 - Have you been told that you kick, shake or otherwise move your legs while sleeping?

-- Do you often have trouble falling asleep or staying asleep?
+- Do you often have trouble falling or staying asleep?

-- Is anyone else in your family bothered by restless legs?
+- Does anyone else in your family have restless legs?

-- How much caffeine do you have each day?
+- How much caffeine do you have daily?